odyssey-geospatial/geo-relations/README.md

 The intended use is for models that estimate geometric relationships based on approximate positional encodings.
+It helps answers questions like,
-For example, "given approximate encodings for a pair of lines, how well can I determine whether the lines intersect?"
+"given approximate encodings for a pair of lines, how well does my model determine whether the lines intersect?"

 In order to give the data some geospatial realism, this package pulls shapes of various entities from OpenStreetMap.
 It then moves and shifts them around in order to assure that prescribed relationships either do or do not exist between them.

+All shapes are returned within a square 2D coordinate system, of a size that you specify, with no defined length units.

+At this time, the types of relationships that can be generated are:
+- `point-on-linestring`
+- `point-in-polygon`
+- `linestring-intersects-linestring`
+- `linestring-intersects-polygon`
+- `polygon-intersects-polygon`
+- `polygon-borders-polygon`

 ## Examples